Helping communities prepare for, respond to and recover from disasters.

 Building better emergency response

-RB is driven by its purpose to protect, heal and nurture in a relentless pursuit of a cleaner, healthier world.
-RB fight to make access to the highest-quality hygiene, wellness and nourishment a right, not a privilege, for everyone.
+Reckitt is driven by its purpose to protect, heal and nurture in a relentless pursuit of a cleaner, healthier world.
+Reckitt fights to make access to the highest-quality hygiene, wellness and nourishment a right, not a privilege, for everyone.

-Together, RB and the British Red Cross will help communities around the world to prepare, respond and recover from disaster.
+Together, Reckitt and the British Red Cross will help communities around the world to prepare, respond and recover from disaster.

 Supporting the British Red Cross internationally